-You’ve probably heard the rustling of a plastic bag when you’ve returned from the weekly shop, just to see your cat biting and shredding it with all its might.
-But why do cats eat plastic?
+You’ve probably heard the rustling of a plastic bag when you’ve returned from the weekly shop, just to see your cat biting and shredding it with great enthusiasm.
+But why do cats gnaw or eat plastic?
 We’ve got it all explained below – including when it’s a cause for concern.
 Read on to find out all you need to know.

-Your cat might eat plastic for a whole host of reasons, including stress, a lack of nutrients, a health issue, or even because they are just being inquisitive and exploring the world around them.
-Eating plastic is a form of pica, the behavioural urge to eat non-edible materials.
-This can be dangerous if chunks of plastic are ingested, so this behaviour should not be encouraged.
+Your cat might eat plastic for a whole host of reasons, including stress, dietary deficiencies, a health issue, or just because they are just being inquisitive and exploring the world around them.
+Investigating and trying their teeth on carrier bags or plastic containers is natural in a cat who wants to supervise your shopping and be a part of whatever you are doing.
+Harder plastic can be interesting to bite or gnaw.
+Eating plastic however is a form of pica, the behavioural urge to eat non-edible materials.
+This can be dangerous if chunks of plastic are ingested, so this behaviour should be prevented.

 We have more details on the causes of cats eating plastic below.
 Take a look!